22 March, 2011

 "Are ya clunkin' down an old 'orseshoe wit yerself down the aisle?"
 I mused.

 "Oh nooo, no. I have a plastic one I put in me bag sos yer dunt show it.
 I do have da magic hanky.
-It was passed down from me Gran."
-She sighed.
-The hanky gets a few stitches in it that can be turned into a baby's christening bonnet.
+It was passed down from me Mamo," She sighed.
+The hanky receives a few stitches that can be turned into a baby's christening bonnet.
 If this is supposed to ensure kiddies in nine months, I have notta clue.
 The horseshoe?
 God knows, luck, I guess, and at this point, she'll need it.
 Then she sighed, "I have a lovely silver bell for him.
-Sos when we do fight we can ring away the evil spirits.
+Sos when we do fight, we can ring away the evil spirits.
 I bought a slew for the guests, so once the I Dos arr said, dey can ring dem."

 Oh no, not that.
 I thought that tradition had died out.
-It gets loud these tiny bells guests will ring when wanting to toast the couple as well.
+It gets loud, as these tiny bells guests will ring when they want to toast the couple as well.
 You'd think St. Nick's elves were all about the place.
 And, more importantly, does she really think ringing a bell at him during an argy will make it better?
 I was trying hard not to laugh.

 "I had to cancel me friends doin' da Irish dance.
 At least da time will give dem a bit more to perfect it.
 I was lookin' fer Irish dancers and taught, I have friends who'll do it, so why hire?
 I had rented da full dresses and shoes fer dem, but I'll have to ring the place on dat until I have a new date."